dell/omnia-containers/docs/SecurityConfigurationGuide/index.md

 ![Omnia-Architecture](../assets/images/omnia_arch_s.svg)

-## LEGAL DISCLAIMERS
+## Legal Disclaimers

 THE INFORMATION IN THIS PUBLICATION IS PROVIDED “AS-IS.”
 DELL MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND WITH RESPECT TO THE INFORMATION IN THIS PUBLICATION, AND SPECIFICALLY DISCLAIMS IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 In no event shall Dell Technologies, its affiliates or suppliers, be liable for any damages whatsoever arising from or related to the information contained herein or actions that you decide to take based thereon, including any direct, indirect, incidental, consequential, loss of business profits or special damages, even if Dell Technologies, its affiliates or suppliers have been advised of the possibility of such damages.
 The Security Configuration Guide intends to be a reference.
 The guidance is provided based on a diverse set of installed systems and may not represent the actual risk/guidance to your local installation and individual environment.
 It is recommended that all users determine the applicability of this information to their individual environments and take appropriate actions.
 All aspects of this Security Configuration Guide are subject to change without notice and on a case-by-case basis.
 Your use of the information contained in this document or materials linked herein is at your own risk.
 Dell reserves the right to change or update this document in its sole discretion and without notice at any time.

-## Scope of the Document
+## Scope of the Guide

-This document covers the security features supported by Omnia 2.2.
+This security configuration guide covers the security features supported by Omnia 2.2.0.0.

 ## Document References